RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 ## Activity Checklist { .check }

-+ First, let's add a green pencil costume to your pencil sprite.
-Click on your pencil sprite, click 'Costumes' and duplicate your 'pencil-blue' costume.
++ Click on your pencil sprite, click 'Costumes' and duplicate your 'pencil-blue' costume.

 	![screenshot](paint-blue-duplicate.png)